Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Experiment Setup

-\textbf{Evaluation}: The primary evaluation metric is decision accuracy—whether the model correctly identifies when external tools/RAG are genuinely needed.
-Additional metrics (precision, recall, etc.) are analyzed in Appendix~\ref{app:sec:extend_results}.
+\textbf{Evaluation}: The primary evaluation metric is decision accuracy—whether the model correctly identifies when external tools/RAG are genuinely necessary.
+Additional metrics (precision, recall, etc.) are reported in Appendix~\ref{app:sec:extend_results}.

-\textbf{Prompting Strategies}: We experimented with various prompting strategies, including "Yes/No" with or without explanations and Chain-of-Thought (CoT; \cite{wei2022chain}).
+\textbf{Prompting Strategies}: We experimented with various prompting strategies, including "Yes/No" with and without explanations and Chain-of-Thought (CoT; \cite{wei2022chain}).
 The best performance was achieved using the "Yes/No + Explanation" strategy, which is used throughout this paper.
-Detailed results for different prompting strategies are available in Appendix~\ref{app:sec:extend_results}.

-Moreover, we employ two types of prompts in our experiments: 1) prompts with context, which include specific reasons why LLMs may require external tools to complete user tasks, plus five randomly sampled examples to assist the model in making decisions; and 2) prompts without context, a concise version containing only the instruction and query.
-Exact prompts and settings are detailed in Appendix~\ref{app:sec:probe}.
+Full results for all prompting variants are provided in Appendix~\ref{app:sec:extend_results}.
+We further employ two types of prompts in our experiments: 1) prompts with context, which include specific reasons why LLMs require external tools to complete user tasks, plus five randomly sampled in-context examples to guide the model's decisions; and 2) prompts without context, a concise version containing only the instruction and query.
+Exact prompt templates are detailed in Appendix~\ref{app:sec:probe}.